HB645 (2024) Detail

 I. The internal affairs of a New Hampshire DAO; and

 II.
-The liability of a member as a member and of an administrator as administrator for the debts, obligations, or other liabilities of a limited liability company.
+The liability of a participant as a participant and of an administrator as administrator for the debts, obligations, or other liabilities of a New Hampshire DAO.

 301-B:7 Legal Existence of New Hampshire DAOs.

-I. A New Hampshire DAO shall exist as a separate legal entity distinct from its developers, participants, administrators and legal representatives.
+I. A New Hampshire DAO shall exist as a separate legal entity distinct from its developers, participants, administrators, and legal representatives and shall at no time be deemed a partnership under RSA 304-A:6.

 IV.
 In the event that a New Hampshire DAO does not have perpetual existence, a New Hampshire DAO is deregistered, and its affairs shall be wound up at the time or upon the happening of events specified in the bylaws.